Bringing Edgewood Residents Together

 appropriate site within the Borough to honor the recipient.

-The Edgewood Foundation has selected Connie Black to receive the William D. Limpert Award for Community Service.
-The award is given to someone from Edgewood who has contributed to making our community a desirable place to live, and improving the lives of those who live here.
+The Edgewood Foundation is honored to announce that Amy Andrews has been selected to receive the William D. Limpert Award for Community Service.
+The award originated in 1991, and is named for the founder of the Edgewood Foundation.
+It’s given to an Edgewood resident whose contributions have served in making our community a desirable place to live, and whose dedication has improved the lives of those who live here.